Diabetic Eye Problems: How High Blood Sugar Can Affect Your Vision

 If you’re having trouble following your recommended treatment plan (regarding any aspect of your health, not just your eyes), talk to your health care team, who may be able to connect you with helpful resources such as financial aid or transportation.

-Eye Risk #3: Proliferative Diabetic Retinopathy
+Diabetic Eye Problem #3: Proliferative Diabetic Retinopathy

 This is the more advanced stage of diabetic retinopathy.
 About 5 percent of people with nonproliferative diabetic retinopathy will develop proliferative diabetic retinopathy (PDR) in 5 years.